welaika/wordless/rtfm/source/_pages/stack/server.rst

 * View messages in the web UI, or retrieve them with the JSON API
 * Optionally release messages to real SMTP servers for delivery

-Wordless is configured to use it by default, so you can test mailouts from your site, from WordPress and from your forms.
+Wordless is configured to use it by default, so you can test outgoing emails from your site, from WordPress and from your forms.

 The UI will be at